 On the Lorraine side of the Vosges, wooden constructions similar to fackel grow on the heights of the villages.
 Here they are called chavandes.

 The fires of the Three Provinces

-A thousand people gather each year on the heights to take part in the event, the tradition of which dates back to 1992.
+A thousand people gather yearly on the heights to participate in the event, the tradition of which dates back to 1992.

 Thus, the festival conveys a federative character for the inhabitants of the three historical regions that share the Ballon d’Alsace massif.